Walking through Gephi

 We will get a report back providing us with statistical summaries of the operation.

-Now let’s look and see if we can find communities and clusters within our network.
+Now let’s see if we can find communities and clusters within our network.
 To do this we need to calculate Modularity.
-ON the Statistics Panel again, choose to Run Modularity and dismiss the resulting report when it is presented,
+On the Statistics Panel again, choose to Run Modularity and dismiss the resulting report when it is presented,

 Much in the same way we sized our nodes, we can now choose to colours those nodes based on their communities – we have identified cliques in the novel.
 To do so, choose Nodes > Partition > Colour and select Modularity Class.